Do you have to have a funeral?

 Instead of a funeral ceremony at the crematorium or cemetery, you could opt to invite mourners to join in a country walk, or a route around locations that meant something to the person who has died.
 By bringing physical locations into the route, this could provide talking points or an opportunity to stop and remember happier times.

 Instead of spending money on a funeral service, why not give a portion of what would have been spent to a good cause?
-As people become more aware of the high costs involved with having a full funeral ceremony, many are deciding that a much simpler and cheaper direct cremation or burial is a great and often selfless way of making sure the money goes on to help others, rather than going towards something that they won’t see!
+As people become more aware of the high costs involved with having a full funeral ceremony, many are deciding that a much simpler direct cremation or burial is a great and often selfless option.
+This way, you can make sure the money goes on to help others, rather than going towards something that they won’t see!

 A funeral party